 Some communities are just happy to have any type of development in the short run, whether it represents a quality product or not.
 But many more local governments expose themselves to legal challenge and to charges of unfairness with behaviors such as these:

-The question arises as to where these regulations are housed in a city's code of ordinances.
-If the city has land use zoning, typically the zoning ordinance becomes the container for the design standards.
+Early in the process, usually the question arises as to where these regulations are housed in a city's code of ordinances.
+If the city has land use zoning, often the zoning ordinance becomes the container for the design standards.
 In this case, care should be taken to make sure that the standards being written genuinely apply to every parcel lying within a particular zoning district.